 But it’s not just not been rainbows and sunshine for token sellers and buyers.
 Let’s take a look at some of the greatest ICO successes and failures.

 Token sale successes and failures

 It’s easy to think that the success or failure of a token sale depends solely on the amount of money raised.
-Below we will take a different approach, looking at the ICOs which have made significant progress since raising money, or have faltered.
+Below we will take a different approach.
+Lets take a look at ICOs which have made significant progress since raising money, or have faltered.

 Success – After raising $153 million, there was substantial pressure on the Bancor team to deliver something substantial by the end of the year.
 To the great relief of its +10,000 investors, Bancor delivered.

 The vision behind the platform is impressive, essentially aiming to provide the functionality of Shapeshift but in a completely decentralized manner.
 This effectively removes the “company” as a central point of weakness, and makes the network much less vulnerable to attack.